kensanata/oddmuse6/README.md

 jobs=1 make test
 ```

 Running tests create test data directories (`test-nnnn`).
-To clean
+This allows
+us to run multiple tests in parallel.
+The directories are kept around
+for developers to inspect in case something went wrong.
+Eventually,
-these up:
+you'll need to clean these up:

 ```
 make clean
 ```

-To run just one suite of tests:
+To run just one suite of tests, name the tests without the `.t`
+extension:

 ```
-cd oddmuse
 make t/keep
 ```

 This also shows you the data directory it uses:

 ```
-Using ../test-1288
+Using test-1288
 ```

 ## Configuration